Azure/Service-Fabric-Troubleshooting-Guides/Cluster/How to configure APIM for Service Fabric managed cluster.md

 ## Steps

 1. First, use New-AzResourceGroup to create a resource group to host the virtual network.
-Run the following code to create a resource group named TestRG in the eastus 2 Azure region.
+Run the following code to create a resource group named TestRG in the eastus Azure region.

     ```powershell
-    $rg = @{
-        Name = 'TestRG'
+    $resourceGroupName = 'testrg'
-        Location = "eastus"
+    $location = 'eastus'
-    }

-    New-AzResourceGroup @rg
+    New-AzResourceGroup -Name $resourceGroupName -location $location
     ```

 1. Create a Network Security Group for APIM

     ```powershell
-    $networkSecurityGroup = New-AzNetworkSecurityGroup -Name 'vnet-apim-nsg' -ResourceGroupName $rg.Name  -Location $rg.Location
+    $networkSecurityGroup = New-AzNetworkSecurityGroup -Name 'vnet-apim-nsg' -ResourceGroupName $resourceGroupName  -Location $location
     ```

 1. Configure NSG rules for APIM (Management endpoint for Azure portal and PowerShell)